 Black panels $280 – $500

 Finally, don’t forget to consider the price of the posts that divides the panels.
-It always ranges between $10 – $200, depending on the seller.
+Depending on the seller, it always ranges from $10 – $200.

 Do Vinyl Fence Posts Need Concrete?